Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

 1) "Be conservative in what you send, be liberal in what you accept." - The Robustness Principle

-    In other words, we should try to be specific in what we say we return - it's more helpful to specify concrete types which a user can reason about easily than abstract types.
+    In other words, we should also aim to be lenient in the types we accept as a parameter because this allows for more flexibility for the caller, e.g. accepting an `Iterable` (where appropriate) allows for more possible types to passed (list, tuple, dict, etc.) than just specifying a `List`.
-    We should also aim to be lenient in the types we accept as a parameter because this allows for more flexibility for the caller, e.g. accepting an `Iterable` where appropriate allows for more possible types to passed (list, tuple, dict, etc.) than just specifying a `List`.
+    On the other hand, we should aim to be specific in what we say we return - it's more helpful to specify concrete types which a user can reason about, than for example, abstract types.

 2) It can be more useful to consider the set of supported operations as the defining characteristic of a type.
-   Prefer structural subtyping over nominal typing as this is what supports duck typing in Python.
+   We should prefer structural subtyping over nominal typing as this is what supports duck typing in Python.

 #### Mapping Types

-Syntax for mapping types follows: MappingType[KeyType, ValueType].
+Syntax for mapping types follows: `MappingType[KeyType, ValueType]`.
-For example, typing.Dict[str, str] says that the type is a dictionary with string keys and string values.
+For example, `typing.Dict[str, str]` indicates that the type is a dictionary with string keys and string values.

 For parameter types, consider using `typing.Mapping` or `typing.MutableMapping`.
 If the function accepting the mapping type does not need to mutate the mapping, `typing.Mapping` provides more flexibility than `typing.MutableMapping` (which implements methods like `pop`, `update`, `clear`).